yurywallet/geneology_tree/README.md

 # geneology_tree
 GUI for the Genealogy Tree project

-Interface that allows to draw a geneology tree.
+This tool helps to create and visialize a geneology tree of your family.
 You can add/modify/delete data.

 How the tree is build: